spirosrap/ComputerPointerController/README.md

 ## Documentation

 For running the app there are a few required arguments and a few optional.
-The required are the names of the four models.
+The required are the names of the four models ("-fm","-gm","-lm","-gm").
 Also, the output directory and the input media (or a camera).
-To activate the camera instead of entering the path of a video file put `cam`.
+To activate the camera instead of entering the path of a video file put `cam`("-i") .
+If you want to see intermediate results for each stage of the pipeline, activate the parameter "--visualization", the values are the same as for the model ("-fm","-gm","-lm","-gm").

 Also, for the app to work, the video or the camera needs to have a face that's moving its eyes.
 For the next versions I plan to accommodate for the various sources of error (A missing face, not looking, etc.)